I am obsessed with granola.

 plain yogurt or ricotta + fresh fruit (optional)

-Preheat oven to 300 degrees.
-In a large bowl, combine oats, pistachios, coconut flakes, poppy seeds, brown sugar, sea salt, cinnamon, and cardamom.
+Preheat oven to 300°F. In a large bowl, combine oats, pistachios, coconut flakes, poppy seeds, brown sugar, sea salt, cinnamon, and cardamom.
 Add olive oil to mixture.
 In a small saucepan, heat maple syrup slightly over low heat.
 Add seeds of vanilla bean; whisk until seeds are broken up and incorporated into syrup.
 Remove from heat and pour over oat mixture.
 Stir to combine.
 Spread mixture on a rimmed baking sheet in an even layer.
-Bake for 30-40 minutes, stirring every 10 minutes, until toasted and golden brown.
+Bake for 20-40 minutes (depending on how your oven takes to it), stirring every 10 minutes, until toasted and golden brown.
 Let cool and add apricots, tossing to combine.
 Serve over plain yogurt or ricotta with fresh fruit, if desired.